-Your ID card is required to access certain services (e.g., library, PEPS sports complex, etc.).
+Your ID card is required to access certain services (e.g., Library, PEPS sports complex, etc.).
 You will be required to submit a photo for your ID card online through monPortail.
 Details will be emailed to you soon.
-You will receive your card at the start of the session upon presentation of a piece of photo ID.
+You will receive your card at the start of the semester you show your passport.